llad/export-for-trello/README.md

 You can find it on [Chrome Web Store](https://chrome.google.com/webstore/detail/trelloexport/kmmnaeamjfdnbhljpedgfchjbkbomahp).

+## How to use

+Open a Trello Board, click Show Menu, More, Print and Export, TrelloExport.

 ## Support

 Please check [TrelloExport Wiki](https://github.com/trapias/trelloExport/wiki) for help first.
 If you have some problems, check the [troubleshooting guide](https://github.com/trapias/trelloExport/wiki/Troubleshooting).